kennt/CarND2-MPC/README.md

 I've managed to reach a top speed of 108mph.
 This is achieved on the second lap of a run (right at the end of the first bridge).
 This occurs  after the first run, since the car has to start from a high enough speed to be able to accelerate to 100mph before slowing down for the multiple turns.

-Video of car at a target speed of 120 (top speed reached was ~109)
+Video of car at a target speed of 120 (top speed reached was ~109).
+This is a video of a little more than 2 full laps.
+The top speed is reached about 46 secs into the video.

 [Target speed = 120](./videos/target120.mp4)